The Resume Toolbox feature allows you to quickly create a copy of a resume with some or all of the following changes:

 For example, you could create a Custom Document-Type called “Redacted Resume” and then configure the Resume Toolbox to always produce a Redacted Resume.

 Pro Tip: Use this new document type within your Submttal Emails or Client Portal to automatically (and by default) shared a redacted resume.

 Set as Primary Resume: If this setting is enabled and the Resume Toolbox, is run on a contact’s primary resume, then the new copy resume produced by the Resume Toolbox will be set as the contact’s new primary resume.
 This will only work when running the toolbox on the primary resume

 **Please Note** If this setting is enabled then the “Document Type” setting must be set to “Resume”

 To use the Resume toolbox, click the menu next to a resume document, and click Resume Toolbox.
 After running the Resume Toolbox on a resume, a new edited copy of the resume will appear on the same contact record.

 The Resume toolbox is also available from the Resume viewer, and from the document viewer dialog.

 What is Supported?

-The Resume Toolbox can only be run on Microsoft Word documents (either .doc or .docx)
+The Resume Toolbox can only be run on Microsoft Word documents and PDFs (either .doc, .docx, or .pdf)

-The Resume Toolbox is only available on document with a document-type of “Resume”
+The Resume Toolbox is only available on documents with a document type of “Resume”